Gut feeling says plastics are bad for the environment – but are the alternatives really better?

 Reality is of course more complex and life cycle assessments show replacing plastics often leads to significantly higher CO2 emissions.
 For metals and glass, considerably more energy is required in production and in subsequent transport

-In France, plastic film is now to be banned from protecting vegetables but this has the danger of higher CO2 emissions due to increased food losses and reduction in quality of the vegetables
+In France, plastic film is now to be banned from protecting vegetables but this has the danger of higher CO2 emissions due to increased food losses and a reduction in the quality of the vegetables

 Understanding these incredibly sophisticated interactions and how to control them has led to ingenious inventions including wrapping, that have dramatically extended the shelf life of crops.
 Waste has been slashed and nutritional quality and flavour improved.